mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 Your primary goal is to find so called "product market fit" (as originally defined, I believe, by [Marc Andreesen in 2007](https://web.stanford.edu/class/ee204/ProductMarketFit.html)), or in other words find the "stars" in the [growth share matrix](https://en.wikipedia.org/wiki/Growth%E2%80%93share_matrix) (also known as the BCG matrix).

 Engage the relevant stakeholder and do something quick and dirty at first.
 Pull a small data set and test.
 The key here is to focus on doing one thing that will move the metric as defined in Step 1.
 Review and improve on the User Experience and Communication developed in Step 2.
-Don't build a massive data pipeline unless your product has traction with end-users.
+Don't build a massive data pipeline unless your product has traction with end users.
 Sometimes just a great real-time visual might capture 80% of the value.

 ## 3.1 Agile, Devops, and Products

 Please do not fall into the Agile trap.
 It's a lot easier to look Agile than to be Agile.
 And even Nokia, the poster child of Agile in the late 2000s with a market cap of above $90B at the time, failed miserably.
-Writing large software is one of the most difficult (and humbly) exercise there is.
+Writing large software is one of the most difficult (and humbling) exercise there is.
 I highly recommend that you read the following two books on the topic of software delivery:

 + [The DevOps Handbook](https://amzn.to/2MIlfYI)
 + [Projects to Product](https://amzn.to/2MFuHMJ)